Technical inputs on the gear we use

 Our main policy is to avoid stormy weather through careful weather forecast observations.
 The sail wardrobe and boat would look different should we operate in the Southern- Oceans where we are more likely to encounter extreme weather conditions.

 Should we get caught out at sea, we have a Jordan-series drogue anchor, which is attached to a total of 8 points on the stern to avoid breakage.
 The drogue has yet to be tested in strong winds.

 At anchor outside Jan Mayen in 2012.

 Anchoring is an art form in itself, which we have not yet fully mastered.
 We had massive problems with a poor performing anchor in Svalbard during the 2015 expedition.
 Based on previous experience, we have upgraded to a 20 kgs Spade anchor, as well as an electrical Lofrans X2 windlass and 30 meters of chain, followed by 70 meters of rope. .

 In addition, we have 2 x 100 meters Dyneema rope for mooring the boat to shore, as well as traditional nylon ropes should they be required.
 For longer trips we always carry a laser range finder to facilitate anchoring.

 New Yanmar engine incoming.
 A critical component in any sailboat.

 The engine problems we have had to date have all been related to contaminated diesel, a problem which is not related to the engine itself.
 To avoid future problems, we plan to install a separate drainage valve in the main tank.

 We have a rope cutter on the cutlass bearing.
 This minimize risk of catching lobster traps when approaching anchorages at night.
-Finally, we have a foldable propeller.
+The latest upgrade is a centaflex coupling, a rubber transmission from the engine to propeller shaft.
+This unit reduces noise and vibrations in the vessel, and also reduces stress on the gear box.

 Sailing in -20 degrees celsius below freezing in Northern Norway 2016.